 The estimated cost for the conceptual design is approximately $1M.
 This includes design, right of way / easement acquisition and construction.
 The funding for this project is provided through a Federal Hazard Elimination grant that requires a local match portion.
 Any approved overages will be expended to additional local match money.
 This grant has been awarded by Colorado Department of Transportation to the City of Fort Collins with the issuance of the notice to proceed in January 2014.

 The anticipated effort to construct the new turn lanes and restricted medians will have some impact on existing traffic.
 Delays are expected.
-However, meeting the deadline of a summer 2015 construction completion will help in that daily trips are generally less as schools are out of session, and other modes of transportation are used.
+However, meeting the deadline of a summer/fall 2016 construction completion will help in that daily trips are generally less as schools are out of session, and other modes of transportation are used.